 Title IX mandates that no person "shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 20 U.S.C. § 1681(a).
+Yet, Section 1686-titled "Interpretation with respect to living facilities"-provides an express exemption with regard to living facilities:

-Yet, "nothing contained herein shall be construed to prohibit any educational institution receiving funds under this Act, from maintaining separate living facilities for the different sexes."
-Id. § 1686.
-Thus, while Title IX prohibits exclusion from participation in educational programs or activities based upon sex, it expressly allows institutions to provide separate living facilities based upon sex.
+Notwithstanding anything to the contrary contained in this chapter, nothing contained herein shall be construed to prohibit any educational institution receiving funds under this Act, from maintaining separate living facilities for the different sexes.

+Thus, while Title IX prohibits exclusion from participation in educational programs or activities based upon sex, it unequivocally permits separate living facilities based upon sex.
 In expounding upon that framework, Title IX's regulations state that institutions "may provide separate toilet, locker room, and shower facilities on the basis of sex, but such facilities provided for students of one sex shall be comparable to such facilities provided for students of the other sex."
 34 C.F.R. § 106.33.
-In other words, "Title IX authorizes sex-segregated facilities " Parents for Privacy v.
+In other words, "Title IX authorizes sex-segregated facilities" Parents for Privacy v.
 Barr, 949 F.3d 1210, 1227 (9th Cir.
 2020).
-As Senator Bayh explained, this exemption was intended to "permit differential treatment by sex . . . in sports facilities or other instances where personal privacy must be preserved."
+This exemption was intended to "permit differential treatment by sex . . . in sports facilities or other instances where personal privacy must be preserved."
 118 Cong.
 Rec.
 5,807 (1972) (statement of Sen. Bayh).
-Importantly, permitting separate facilities was not permitted upon proof of a privacy violation but instead allowed school corporations to preserve these recognized differences and avoid privacy issues of all varieties faced when two sexes use common facilities.
+Thus, Title IX and its regulations permit institutions to provide separate facilities in recognition of the differences between the two sexes, and is not in any way conditioned upon proof that a privacy violation has occurred.
+That is, the type of discrimination that Title IX was created to address-the type it expressly prohibits-is not the type of discrimination complained of here by Plaintiffs, which Title IX expressly permits and preserves as lawful.